lasseignelab/230926_EJ_Setbp1_AlternativeSplicing/README.md

 #### STARsolo

 The following bash scripts are for running STARsolo on the raw fastq files.
-The J samples are all brain samples, while K samples are kidney.
 These scripts are not required to run if you download processed data from zenodo.

     ## src/starsolo_conda